 Soup-e Jow – Barley soup

-Soup-e Jow is a delightfully simple and flavorful soup, but is not really well-known in the line-up of Persian soups and Aashes.
-(Aash is a Farsi word for a thick soup, like a cross between a soup and a stew.)
-The barley offers an earthy flavor and satisfying chew, while lemon juice contributes a refreshing…
+Soup-e Jow is a delightfully simple and flavorful soup, though it isn’t widely known among Persian soups and Aashes.
+(Aash is a Persian word for a thick soup, like a cross between a soup and a stew.)
+The barley lends an earthy flavor and satisfying chew, while lemon juice adds a refreshing sourness.
+Carrots bring…

 Khoresh Saak – Lemon herb sauce with carrots and fried eggs

-This is a perfect example of a simple and humble vegetarian Caspian Sea regional dish.
-Large amounts of parsley, cilantro, mint, spinach and green onions are finely chopped and patiently cooked to develop a rich herbal flavor.
-What makes this dish characteristically northern is the addition of a sour element, and here I have used fresh…
+Khoresh Saak is a perfect example of a simple and humble vegetarian dish from the Caspian Sea region.
+Large amounts of parsley, cilantro, mint, spinach, and green onions are finely chopped and patiently cooked to develop a rich herbal flavor.
+What makes this dish characteristically northern is the addition of a sour element; here, I…